yexiangyu/openai-ng/README.md

 OpenAI compatible api sdk for `rust` and `tokio`, with lot's of `builder`.

+‼️ don't use it for important project! ‼️

 ## Tested LLM API Service

 | LLM Vendor | Chat | Chat Stream | File | Image Generation |